Surviving … and thriving after trauma and addiction

 In our work together, Amanda didn’t want to rehash disturbing memories.
 Of course, it is not always helpful to bring troubling past events, real or imagined, into consciousness – with the possibility of reactivating distress.

-To address the most difficult matters, we used an EFT trauma technique.
+To address the most difficult matters, we worked with the EFT Tearless Trauma technique.
 This way, a traumatic event or time frame can be addressed indirectly with great care.
 My aim was to support Amanda in getting relief from anxiety and feelings of shame and guilt.
-I felt the most helpful result would be for her to find a place of rest before moving on.
+It seemed the most helpful result would be for her to find a place of rest before moving on.

-Using the the EFT trauma technique reduced the emotional intensity of Amanda’s thoughts.
-And as the matter of losing contact with her daughter came to the surface , we continued using EFT and hypnosis for easing the sense of distress.
+Using the the EFT Tearless Trauma reduced the emotional intensity of Amanda’s thoughts.
+And as the subject of losing contact with her daughter came to the surface , we continued using EFT and deep relaxation for easing her distress.
 Her conclusion was that some things are just tough … and that is so.

 At the end of our work, Amanda found a new understanding of her sense of loss and sadness.
-She accepted that her child would make her own choices in this situation.
-Although painful, Amanda felt it was appropriate to acknowledge her sadness.
+She accepted that her child would make her own choices about whether to be in contact.
+Although painful, Amanda felt it was appropriate to acknowledge her deep sadness.
 And through the pain, she held her intention to move on with her life.

 Over 6 months, Amanda gained in confidence and self esteem.
 She learned a set of techniques to alert her when she might be most at risk of anxiety and depression.
 Her physical symptoms diminished and she now had tools for navigating around depression.
 Leaving therapy, her conviction that she could make the right choices for her was solid … and she set off with her head held high.